Seeing the bigger picture

 A chat with Tristan Oliver, Griffeye Law Enforcement Liaison in the UK

-Meet Tristan Oliver, Griffeye’s new Law Enforcement Liaison Officer and trainer in the UK.
+Meet Tristan Oliver, Griffeye’s Law Enforcement Liaison Officer and Head Instructor in the UK.
 With 30 years under his belt as a police officer, 16 years of that as a computer forensics expert and the last six years focusing on high-risk child abuse and exploitation cases, Tristan knows all too well the challenges his former colleagues face.
 And he’s got a few ideas about how he and Griffeye can help.

 Hello Tristan.
 How does it feel to be starting off on this new journey?